Relation between far-from-equilibrium dynamics and equilibrium correlation functions for binary operators: Error Analysis

-Finally, we compare in Fig.\ \ref{fig:Error_Analysis} (b) the time evolution of the expectation value $\langle n_{l'=l}(t) \rangle_\text{neq}$ for the same set of parameters but two different Runge-Kutta time steps $\delta t = 0.01$ and $0.1$.
-As the curves do not differ for these two choices, the time step $\delta t = 0.01$ chosen throughout our Letter is certainly small enough to ensure negligibly small numerical errors.
+Eventually, we compare in Fig.\ \ref{fig:Error_Analysis} (b) the time evolution of the expectation value $\langle n_{l'=l}(t) \rangle_\sscript$ for the same set of parameters but two different Runge-Kutta time steps $\delta t = 0.01$ and $0.1$.
+As the curves do not differ for these two choices, the time step $\delta t = 0.01$ chosen throughout our paper is certainly small enough to ensure negligibly small numerical errors.

-\subsection{Finite-Size Effects}
+\section{Finite-Size Effects}

 While it is evident from Fig.\ \ref{fig:static} that finite-size effects are negligibly small for static expectation values, let us also comment briefly on finite-size effects for dynamical expectation values.
 To this end, we compare in Fig.\ \ref{fig:finite_size} numerical data for two different system sizes $L=24$ and $L=28$.
-Apparently, for $\langle n_{l'=l}(t)\rangle_{\cal P}$ in Fig.\ \ref{fig:finite_size} (a), both curves coincide with each other, at least for all times $t \leq 20$ depicted.
+Apparently, for $\langle n_{l}(t) n_l \rangle_\text{eq}$ in Fig.\ \ref{fig:finite_size} (a), both curves coincide with each other, at least for all times $t \leq 20$ depicted.
 (Data from exact diagonalization can be found for small $L=16 \ll 28$ in \cite{fabricius1998}).
-For $\langle h_{l'=l}(t) \rangle_{\cal P}$ in Fig.\ \ref{fig:finite_size} (b), one can see minor deviations at times $t \sim 20$.
+For $\langle h_{l}(t)h_l \rangle_{\text{eq}}$ in Fig.\ \ref{fig:finite_size} (b), one can see minor deviations at times $t \sim 20$.

 However, we should stress that such finite-size effects do not affect the conclusions in the main text.
 In fact, all relations discussed do not require the convergence to the thermodynamic limit.